MarkSandersGeo/MarkSandersGeo/README.md

 Hi, everyone.
-My name is Mark I'm a geologist looking to improve my coding.
+My name is Mark I'm a geoscientist starting out on coding and data science journey, looking to improve my coding and excited about the possibilities

 Thanks!
 Mark